+Every resume should be accompanied by the five parts of a cover letter.
 In this article, I am going to demonstrate the mechanics of a well written cover letter.
 I hope this provides some knowledge about the parts of a cover letter, and enables you to generate interest from a hiring manager.

 1. The Salutation (The Hello)Get a name, any name.
 By hook or by crook try to get a name.
 Sometimes you can't - then try To whom it may concern or Dear hiring manager.
 Dear Hiring Manager:

 2. The Opening (The Grab)Your opening paragraph is your introduction and presents the reader with some immediate and focused information regarding the position you are pursuing and a few core competencies that demonstrate your strength: Having contributed as an operations and general business leader, I am writing to express my interest in [Name of Position] with [Name of Company].
 You will see on the enclosed resume I turned around an under-performing business, substantially improved productivity and employee morale, and possess critical and creative thinking skills that will facilitate my swift contribution to your sustained growth.

 3. The Second Paragraph (The Hook)This paragraph should define some examples of the work performed and results achieved.
 This paragraph should be connected to your resume.
 This does not mean you should copy verbatim what is in the resume.
 Rather, cover some key competencies that you feel define your success.
 In the event you are highlighting some information not contained in the resume (if you are switching careers, or have a unique value proposition), this is the perfect place to cover that information.
 Use bullets to define key areas of achievement and highlight what you bring: My professional experiences include my recent position with XYZ Corporation as Operations Manager, and previous positions with ABC Corporation, and DEF Corporation.
 In all of my roles I guided the professional development of staff and gained consensus for the adoption of new ideas due to my demonstrated ability to clearly present value added recommendations.
 The following is a brief sample of the expertise I offer:

 - Conceptualized and implemented an innovative business strategy whereby inventory was maintained at vendor locations, resulting in the effective use of a JIT system and annual savings of $250,000 for XYZ Corporation.